Life

 Part 2: The Physics of the Rise

+This is part of a three-year exploration of the Siren archetype that involves moving from survival to stillness, and finally, to sovereignty.
 As I re-read my thoughts from Power in Depth, I began to wonder about the mechanics of how we actually stay there safely.
-What happens when the “middle ground” stops feeling like a waiting room and starts feeling like its own destination?
-I am reminded of a story my aunt told me before she passed.… Continue reading Part 2: The Physics of the Rise
+What happens when the “middle ground” stops feeling like a… Continue reading Part 2: The Physics of the Rise